 At the International Festival for Young Film Lovers, the ECFA Jury awarded the Swiss documentary THE GIRL DOWN LOCH ÄNZI by director Alice Schmid.
-That same film received an ECFA Doc Award at the Filem’on Festival in Brussels, for the first time signing up with an ECFA Doc Jury.
+That same film received an ECFA Doc Award at the Filem’on Festival in Brussels, for the first time participating with an ECFA Doc Jury.

 As the film beautifully blends documentary and fiction, THE GIRL DOWN LOCH ÄNZI could be nominated for both ECFA award categories.